The earlier breast cancer is diagnosed, the better the chance of beating it. So it's important to check your breasts regularly.

-If you do spot any unusual changes to your breasts you should get them checked out by your doctor.
+If you spot any changes to your breasts, make sure you get checked by your doctor as soon as possible.

 Lump - may not be seen, but might be felt.

-E.g. one might become inverted (turned in) when it normally points out.
+Do either of your nipples look different?
+For example, one of them might become inverted (turned in) when it normally points out.

 Rash or crusting

-Any rash or crusting of the nipple or surrounding area.
+Can you see any rash or crusting of the nipple or surrounding area?

 CHECK anything unusual with your doctor.